codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

     spec:
       containers:
         - name: webhook-relay-server
+          # To view the latest image versions, visit here: https://github.com/codefresh-io/webhook-relay/releases
-          image: quay.io/codefresh/webhook-relay-server:stable
+          image: quay.io/codefresh/webhook-relay-server:${version-tag}
           ports:
             - containerPort: 3000
-          # env:
+#          #env:
 #            - name: REDIS_URL
 #              # You can specify your connection as a redis:// URL or rediss:// URL when using TLS encryption.
 #              # Username and password can also be passed via URL redis://username:authpassword@127.0.0.1:6380/4.
 #              value: redis://redis.my-service.com
           readinessProbe:
             httpGet:
               path: /ready